Orange County Vehicle Impound Guide

 After 30 Days

-In North Carolina, if a vehicle remains unclaimed for a certain period (often 30 days), the impound lot can initiate a lien sale.
-This means they can legally sell your vehicle to recover the outstanding fees.
-Avoid this at all costs.
+In North Carolina, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover the outstanding fees.
+To avoid this, contact the impound lot as soon as possible.

 If You Can't Afford the Fees